yanpiaowanli/phys_experiments/README.md

 2. Run the script by running `python main.py` in the terminal.

 ## Exp 1 Verification of Newton's Second Law
-This contains 3 sub-experiments, which I won't waste any time trying to describe in English.
-We will only mention some of the bugs that appear in my code.

-### Exp 1-1
-### Exp 1-2
-### Exp 1-3
 Recheck the sig figs of the data.
 Some of them may be wrong.

 ## Exp 2 Calculation of the Young's Modulus of a Wire